Our team offers expert information and advice in person at our centres, over the phone and at our social groups

 The Crisis Intervention Team provides support 24 hours per day, 365 days per year, in person, over the phone, in the community, via our women’s group and in liaison with other agencies.
 The team has vast experience of working with women in crisis and can provide advice and support around personal safety, security, legal options and housing, regardless of whether a woman is still in an abusive relationship, is planning on leaving or has recently left the relationship, or is experiencing the longer-term after-effects of domestic abuse.

 We arrange one-to-one advice sessions, and give information and advice about the options available to victims of domestic abuse.
-We offer a ‘drop-in’ facility at our information centres in Pontypool and Abergavenny and on an outreach basis in centres across Monmouthshire.
+We offer a ‘drop-in’ facility at our information centres in Pontypool, Newport and Abergavenny, and on an outreach basis in centres across Monmouthshire.

 Where appropriate, we help women to access refuge accommodation and can help women to access other agencies to meet their individual support needs.
 Women can also access our counselling service, a sexual health clinic, and information and advice from local solicitors, the Citizens’ Advice Bureau or drug and alcohol agencies through our information centres.